 Oil Rig Accident Attorneys

 If you or someone you know has been seriously injured while working on an oil rig, you need to get in touch with our firm to discuss all of your options under the law.
-At The Law Offices of George P. Escobedo & Associates, PLLC, we are committed to helping clients throughout Texas recover the compensation they deserve for their workplace injuries, and we are prepared to get to work for you today.
+At The Law Office of George P. Escobedo & Associates, PLLC, we are committed to helping clients throughout Texas recover the compensation they deserve for their workplace injuries, and we are prepared to get to work for you today.

 Call (210) 807-3178 to set up a free consultation with one of our attorneys today.
 We are here to help you 24 hours a day, seven days a week.